 A number of companies had assumed that there was no way to spell-check email addresses.
 But when they questioned assumptions, they discovered FreshAddress has revolutionary technology that actually does just that, and their websites now notice when their customer mistypes “hotmail” or had too many “o”’s in “yahoo,” and fixes it, automatically!

 But even if you aren’t yet a FreshAddress customer, there are other tricks you can utilize to help encourage your website visitors to be more careful when entering their email addresses.
 In fact, I just gave an hour-long webinar detailing these techniques.

 Whether it’s your content, your database, your sign-ups, or some other aspect of your business, the bottom line is to make sure you are always looking to learn, and always pushing yourself to think beyond what you assume is true.
 Test, test, test!
 Though you hear that advice in almost every marketing article you read, I know none of us are doing it enough.
 That’s because testing your hypothesis, taking the time to question assumptions and take that extra step, feels like effort.
 But trust me, effort reaps rewards.

 So now it’s time to test an assumption I’ve made.
 I assumed you would receive our newsletter and would be interested enough to click-through to read this whole article.
 So let’s find out how I did…if you made it this far, let our marketing team know!
-Just send an email to us at email@example.com – tell us if this newsletter has value, what more or less we should write about, and anything else you want to share.
-Please put “FreshPerspectives” in the subject line and we’ll randomly draw someone’s name by July 1st for a $50 Visa gift card.
+Just send an email to us at firstname.lastname@example.org – Please put “FreshPerspectives” in the subject line and tell us if this newsletter has value, what more or less we should write about, and anything else you want to share.